intraxia/wp-gistpen/README.md

 ## Frequently Asked Questions ##

+### What are the plugin's requirements? ###

+First, revisions need to be enabled.
+They can be disabled in `wp-config.php`, but WP-Gistpen relies on them to keep everything in sync.
+A future version will remove this dependency, but it's currently required.

+Additionally, your PHP version should be 5.3+.
+If you're a developer using 5.2, may God have mercy on your soul.

 ### How do I create a Gistpen and insert it into the post? ###

 To add a new Gistpen, go to Gistpens -> Add New, and paste in your code.
 You can enable or disable Gist syncing on a a per-Gistpen basis.